galeksi/ecommerce-project/README.md

 A frontend ecommerce project providing a basic webshop experience with the use of a public API endpoint [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/).
 The project provides CRUD operations for Products, Users, Categories as well as fileuploads and authentification.
+The project is build with create-react-app and Typescript using Redux toolkit for statemanagement.
+Additional external libraries to mention are react-router for routing, axios for fetching and Material-UI for styling.

 ## Table of Content: